iourilitv/skillbox-ms-users/devops/ci-cd/gitlab/gitlab-ci-cd_1-1.md

 # Creating pipeline on GitLab.
-Part 1-1
+Part 1-1. "maven-build" stage
-Trying to fix the problem in gitlab-ci-cd_1.md.
+Trying to fix the problem in gitlab-ci-cd_1-0.md.
 Solved but there is another one "CommandNotFoundException": ObjectNotFound: (mvn:String).

 ## Delete exist runner